 While not every hire has the leadership potential to take on the role of a virtual CIO, systems engineers, help desk staff, project managers, account managers, and developers could all potentially get groomed and mentored to fill out your team and eventually get promoted into the lead role for each client account.

 Put All of the Pieces Together

-To recap, in order for computer service agreements to create recurring service revenue:
+To recap, in order for service agreements to create recurring service revenue:

 Scale your computer service agreements through smarter size-targeting and client retention.

 Get proactive as a virtual CIO.

 Systematize for your own business, not just your clients’ businesses.